 - In bowl, add yeast to the warm water and 1 to 2 tablespoons of sugar.
 Rest for about 5 minutes until it thickens.

-- Add in the milk, butter, eggs, egg yolks, sugar and vanilla and whisk well. ( If you are using softened butter it may not mix in completely and look piece-y but that is okay. )
+- Add in the milk, butter, eggs, the rest of the sugar and vanilla and whisk well. ( If you are using softened butter it may not mix in completely and look piece-y but that is okay. )

 - Place dough in oiled bowl and cover with plastic wrap.
 Rise for 1 1/2 – 2 hours or until doubled in size.
 You can also rise in the fridge overnight keeping it for up to 16 hours inside.